-Michael Humphrey, MLHR, Sr. Employee Benefits Advisor at The Wilson Agency
+By Michael Humphrey, MLHR, Sr. Employee Benefits Advisor at The Wilson Agency

 A UBA Partner Firm

 In last week’s blog, we explained the different types of stop-loss insurance.
 This week we will go over another important aspect of stop-loss: contract periods.
-Stop-loss contract periods are perhaps the most complicated aspect of understanding how stop-loss insurance works.
+Stop-loss contract periods are perhaps the most complicated aspect Contractof understanding how stop-loss insurance works.
 A contract term will define the period when a claim is incurred and when it is paid.
 Contract terms are set up as such because claims incurred within a year are often not paid until the next year due to the lag of time between when they are incurred (have the medical appointment) and when the paperwork gets submitted by the provider’s office.
 Let’s take a look at the three most common types of contracts:

 12/12 – This covers only claims incurred and paid within the policy year.
 This type of contract is typically only used for the initial year of coverage.